16. Debugging

 Activity

 See if you can find all the errors in the following example.
-You may be able to find them all just by looking at the code, but feel free to copy/paste the code into Colab to see if the error messages help.
+You may be able to find them just by looking at the code, but feel free to copy/paste the code into Colab to see what Python reports.

 1deff borken(a(